Charter of the United Nations: Functions of the Secretariat

+Chapter XVI: Miscellaneous Provisions

+Article 103 of the Charter provides that in the situation of a conflict between obligations under the UN Charter and those under any other international agreement, the UN Charter's obligations take precedence.

 Chapter XVIII: Amendments

 The General Assembly has the power to amend the UN Charter.
 Amendments adopted by a vote of two-thirds of the members of the Assembly need to be ratified by two-thirds of the Member-States, including all the Permanent Members of the Security Council.

 Chapter XIX: Ratification and Signature

 Provided that the Charter would enter into force once ratified by the Permanent Five members of the United Nations Security Council and a majority of the other signatory states, and set forth related procedures, such as providing certified copies to ratifying governments.